tolvumadur/Reverse-Engineering-Class/Spring24/Assignments/Assignment8.md

 **Note in your report the answers to these questions:**
 - What files or directories did you see changed?
 - Does this appear to be for persistence, or something else?
-- What clues (Indicators of Compromise) could someone look for in their filesystem to detect an NjRAT infection?
+- What clues (Indicators of Compromise) could someone look for in their filesystem to detect this NjRAT infection?

 ## FakeNet

 Revert to a pre-NjRAT VM snapshot, and turn on FakeNet.
 Run NjRAT again, and watch the logs to see NjRAT's behavior on the network.

+You may need to set up a network interface on your VM.
+Most hypervisors will allow you to create a non-Internet-connected interface.
+FakeNet-NG will show a live feed of network activity when it is running properly, and you should take note of what Windows is already doing in the background.

 **Note in your report the answers to these questions:**
 - What did NjRAT do on the network?
-- What DNS names did it look up?
+- What DNS name(s) did it look up?
-- What protocol did it use to try to contact its command and control network?
+- Investigate that DNS name -- is this a known malicious domain, or an attacker abusing a legitimate service?
+Why do you think so?
 - What indicators of compromise could a network administrator look for to identify if any of their machines are infected with this same malware?